 California’s Proposition 103 offers a legal definition of a good driver.
 It says good drivers are motorists who have had a driver’s license for at least three consecutive years and have only one or no points on their driving records.

-One more criteria for meeting the good driver definition is not being a driver in an accident in which someone was killed or a car was totaled or had damage of more than $500.
+One more criterion for meeting the good driver definition is not being a driver in an accident in which someone was killed or a car was totaled or had damage of more than $500.

 Insurance companies can make slight adjustments to the definition to fit their own reasoning as to what merits the benefits they offer for being a good driver.
 Some may be more generous than others with the definition as well as the discount, but they typically share the same basic parameters.

 Good Driver Discounts

 Auto insurance discounts are one of the major rewards for good drivers.
 They usually come in the form of discounts off your premium.
 The exact amount depends on your specific insurance plan.